-The red variety is a new breed between Morrastel ( Graciano x Petit Bouschet, Synonyms are Garnacho, Gros Morrastel and Morrastel Bouschet à Gros Grains.
-Despite seemingly indicative synonyms or morphological She may not share similarities with the varieties Garnacha, Graciano, Grand Noir or Morrastel à Sarments Érigés (same parents).
-The crossing took place in 1855 by Henri Bouschet in Mauguioi.
-The early ripening vine is very prone to fake mildew, It produces colorful red wines and was therefore also as teinturier (Dye grape) used.
-The variety was especially in the Languedoc-Roussillon in the départements Aude and Hérault grown in large quantities and almost completely supplanted the Graciano.
-The Morrastel Bouschet was very long, only from the early 1980s, it was heavily cleared due to EU regulations.
+The red grape variety is a new breed between Morrastel ( Graciano ) x Petit Bouschet, Synonyms are Garnacho, Gros Morrastel and Morrastel Bouschet à Gros Grains.
+Despite apparently indicative synonyms or morphological It must not be similar to the varieties Garnacha Graciano Grand Noir or Morrastel à Sarments Érigés (same parents).
+The cross was made in 1855 by Henri Bouschet in Mauguioi.
+The early ripening vine is very susceptible to the wrong people mildew, It produces bright red wines and was therefore also used as a teinturier (Dye grape) used.
+The variety was particularly popular in Languedoc-Roussillon in the departments Aude and Hérault grown in large quantities and almost completely displaced the Graciano.
+The Morrastel Bouschet lasted for a very long time, only from the early 1980s was it heavily cleared due to EU regulations.
 In 2008, only seven hectares were recorded.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)